-St. Mary’s Medical Center School of Medical Imaging was established in June of 1964.
+St. Mary’s Medical Center School of Medical Imaging was established in June 1964.
 The Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology and, upon graduation its students are eligible to take the American Registry of Radiologic Technologists’ exam.
-The Sonography Program is accredited through the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and graduates are eligible to take their boards through the American Registry for Diagnostic Medical Sonography or Cardiovascular Credentialing International.
+The radiography program has a full eight-year accreditation, which will be reviewed in Fall 2021.
+The Sonography Program is a five-year accredited program, through the Commission on Accreditation of Allied Health Education Programs (CAAHEP) 9355-113th St. N, #7709, Seminole, FL 33775, 727-210-2350 which will be reviewed in the Fall of 2021 and graduates are eligible to take their boards through the American Registry for Diagnostic Medical Sonography or Cardiovascular Credentialing International.

 The sonography program was established in August 2013.
 Both training programs consists of 36 additional months of class work and clinical experience under qualified Radiologic/Sonographic supervision in addition to the first didactic year at Marshall University or other accredited institution.
 Designed to enhance the experience of each student, the radiology program provides that each student follows a radiographer’s schedule, including evening rotations.
 Rotations are variable at six different clinical sites.
 The hours vary from 5:30am-1:30pm, 7:30a-3:30p, 8a-4p, 11a-7p, or 1p-9p, depending on the scheduled site.
 Sonography rotations require the student to participate in clinical rotations with credentialed sonographers in the specialty areas in which the didactic component corresponds.
 The rotation hours vary from 7:30a-3:30pm, 8:00a-4:00p, or 1p-9p depending upon clinical affiliate availability.